Linnett double-quartet theory: Quantitative extension of Linnett double-quartet theory

 Along with the qualitative picture outlined above, LDQ theory has also been applied to computational studies.

+One approach has employed sub-atomistic force force fields.
+Here, the valence electrons of each spin are modeled as semi-classical particles that interact with each other and with atomic kernels (i.e., nuclei plus core electrons) according to pairwise potentials.
+The forms of the like-spin and unlike-spin electron-electron interactions are based on the analytical coulomb and exchange integrals of electrons occupying floating Gaussian orbitals.
+Importantly, the electron spread corresponding to the Gaussian decay length is a fourth dynamical variable for each electron, along with the three Cartesian coordinates.
+(The electron spread spontaneously tightens when the corresponding increase in kinetic energy is offset by a greater decrease in potential energy.)
+Using this construct, the force field parameters are optimized by training on experimental data for small species.
+The resulting force field produces the Linnett structures for benzene (with three electrons in each C-C bond and a pair in each C-H bond) and for dicarbon (with its diradical ground state), while also producing the classical structure for methane (with the two quartets coinciding to give an electron pair in each C-H bond).

-This quantitative extension is known as the non-pairing spatial orbital (NPSO) theory.
+The quantitative extension of LDQ theory that uses wave mechanics is known as the non-pairing spatial orbital (NPSO) theory.
 In the NPSO method, the constituent wave functions are based on the corresponding qualitative LDQ structures.
 This approach has previously been shown to produce lower energies as compared to valence bond or molecular orbital wave functions derived from Lewis structures for molecules such as benzene, diborane or ozone.
 Hence, by the variational principle, the wave functions produced by NPSO methods are often a better approximation than those generated using molecular orbital theory methods.

 Relation to the electron localisation function

 It is possible to visualise the reality of disposing the two spin sets separately.
 Recent investigations have shown that the electron localisation function (ELF) can be successfully applied to understand the disposition of the electrons in a number of molecules.